Fist and rose: Belarus

 The emblem was formerly used by the Belarusian Social Democratic Assembly (BSDH).

 Belgium

 The emblem was picked up by the Belgian Socialist Party (PSB/BSP) in 1973, and maintained in French-speaking Belgium by the Socialist Party (PS) after the national party split on linguistic lines in 1978.
-A new logo with only a rose was presented in 1997, and was abandoned in 2002 under the leadership of Elio Di Rupo, to the dissatisfaction of some in the old generation of party members.

 The French-speaking PS is a member of the SI, as was the PSB/BSP.
 Vooruit, the present successor of the PSB/BSP in the Flemish Community, also remained SI-affiliated, but never used the fist and rose.
+A new logo with only a rose was presented in 1997, and was abandoned in 2002 under the leadership of Elio Di Rupo, to the dissatisfaction of some in the old generation of party members.